 This gave birth to the Cartesian Coordinate System and is still in use today, three centuries after Descartes’ death.

-The Cartesian Coordinate system, however, is only responsible for three of the fives axes in 5-Axis CNC Machining leaving two coordinates, A and B, missing.
+The Cartesian Coordinate system, however, is only responsible for three of the five axes in 5-Axis CNC Machining leaving two coordinates, A and B, missing.

 The rotational axis around X is referred to as A, whilst the rotational axis around Y is referred to as B and whilst there is an additional rotational axis around Z, this axis is not commonly used in the machining process as it provides few additional benefits.